willems04/openshop/readme.md

 1. PORTFOLIO WEBSITE
    Location: /Portfolio/

-   My very first HTML, CSS, and JavaScript project!
-This is where it all began.
+   This was my first HTML, CSS, and JavaScript project, and where it all began.
-   A simple project to learn the fundamentals of web development.
+   It's a simple build focused on learning the fundamentals of web development.

    • Learns: Basic HTML structure, CSS styling, JavaScript basics
    • Features: Simple layout, basic interactivity